Universal health care by country: Italy

 Italy has a public health care service for all the residents called "Servizio Sanitario Nazionale" or SSN (National Health Service).
 It is publicly run and funded mostly by taxation.
-Some services require variable co-pays, while other services (like emergency medicine and a general doctor) are free.
+Some services require variable co-pays, while other services (such as emergency medicine and a general doctor) are free.
+Medication is mostly covered.
 There is also a small parallel private health care system, especially in the field of dentistry and optometry.
+It is consistently ranked as one of the best in the world, especially in the Northern regions.

 Latvia

 Healthcare in Latvia is universal for citizens of Latvia.
 The healthcare system in Latvia operates as a universal program that is primarily funded through government taxation.
 It bears similarities to the National Health Service (NHS) in UK and employs a purchaser-provider split (PPS).
 Following several reforms, a National Health Service (NHS) type system, known as Nacionālais veselības dienests (NVD) in Latvian, was established in 2011.

 The NVD controls the implementation of healthcare policies while the Ministry of Health develops policies and oversees the system.
 Healthcare services are available for free for citizens of Latvia.
-The country’s Ministry of Health manages its healthcare system through a combination of social insurance institutional body, legislative healthcare provision financed by taxes and numerous public and private providers.
+The country's Ministry of Health manages its healthcare system through a combination of social insurance institutional body, legislative healthcare provision financed by taxes and numerous public and private providers.

 Despite near-universal population coverage provided by the NVD established in 2011, there are challenges to equitable access with issues around geographical distribution of health professionals, user charges and long waiting lists.
 The publicly funded health benefits package is limited in scope and only covers a predetermined set of services.